Travel tips, gear, cruises & getaways

 5. Glacier Views Add Another Entire Layer

 Iceland’s glaciers and glacier lagoons make the trip feel even more dramatic because they introduce a completely different kind of scenery.
-The ice, the scale, and the contrast with the darker terrain around them all help the country feel more visually varied.

 These icy landscapes give Iceland a sense of depth that goes beyond waterfalls and coastlines.